 Conclusion, which also informs our Policy and Scientific Recommendations.
-For the work herein, we use a widely accepted method (acetylene blocking) to characterise actual denitrification rates across space in intact English saltmarshes.
+For the work herein, we use a widely accepted method (acetylene blocking) to characterise actual denitrification rates across space and seasons in intact English saltmarshes, and across space in seagrass and mudflat habitats.
 We note that 'actual' contrasts with 'potential' denitrification rates; in the latter, conditions for denitrification are optimised e.g. high substrate (NO_3^-) supply.